donejs/donejs/docs/guide.md

 ## Messages page

-For the messages page we will:
+For the messages page, we will:

  * Create a messages model that connects to a RESTful API.
- * Add the ability to retrieve and show all messages as well as creating new messages.
+ * Add the ability to retrieve and list messages and create new messages.
  * Make the message list receive real-time updates from other clients.

 ### Generate Message model

-To load messages from the server we will use [can-connect's supermodel](http://connect.canjs.com/doc/can-connect%7Ccan%7Csuper-map.html).
+To load messages from the server, we will use [can-connect's supermodel](http://connect.canjs.com/doc/can-connect%7Ccan%7Csuper-map.html).
 Generate a `message` supermode like this:

 ```
 donejs generate supermodel message
 ```

-When asked for the URL set it to our remote RESTful API at `http://chat.donejs.com/api/messages`.
+When asked for the URL endpoint, set it to our remote RESTful API at `http://chat.donejs.com/api/messages`.
 The other questions can be answered with the default by hitting enter.

 ### Using the connection

-The generated file is all that is needed to connect to our REST API.
-Use it by importing it and requesting a list of all messages with the `message-model` custom element.
+The generated file is all that is needed to connect to our RESTful API.
+Use it by importing it and requesting a list of all messages with the `<message-model>` custom element.
 Update  `src/messages/messages.stache` to:

 ```html
 <can-import from="donejs-chat/models/message" />